 - template A jinja2.
 Template to render. - context Optional.
 A dictionary representing the context to render template with.
 If no context is provided, get\context() is used to provide a context. - filepath Optional.
-A file or file-like object to dump the complete template stream into.
-Defaults to to os.path.join(self.outpath, template.name).
+A PathLike representing the output location.
+Defaults to to os. path.join(self.outpath, template.name).